Root Canal Treatment - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 Your dentist may perform the root canal treatment himself or recommend that you see an endodontist.
 The endodontist is a dentist who has a university degree specializing in endodontics.
 Endodontics is a specialization of dentistry that studies the treatment of the dental pulp or nerve.

-• The dentist performs local anesthesia.
+• The dentist performs a local anesthesia.

-• To prevent bacteria in your saliva from coming into contact with your tooth during treatment, he places a dam around the tooth.
+• To prevent bacteria in your saliva from coming into contact with your tooth during treatment, he places a rubber dam around the tooth.

 Tooth Restoration After Root Canal Treatment